farblos/wpg2dk/README.md

 ## Converting the WPG Metadata

-`wpg2dk` extracts only metadata from the WPG metadata database which can be assigned in the right hand pane of WPG, which are:
+`wpg2dk` extracts only metadata from the WPG metadata database which can be assigned in the right hand pane of WPG, which is:

 - People tags
 - Geotag